 “I appreciate this has been very difficult news to hear, it is a lot to try and take in but do you have any questions, is there anything you would like me to go over?”

-You could check to see if they would like any information sending by text or email so they have it in writing (check that you are able to do this before offering it).
+If you have had to speak over the phone you could check to see if they would like any information sending by text or email so they have it in writing (check that you are able to do this before offering it).

 Ideas you can offer